SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### SetMinters
-SetMinters will precisely define the list of authorized minters.
+SetMinters must precisely define the list of authorized minters.
 This should only be callable by an admin address.

 ##### Request
 ```